 When I was young, I lived in a neighborhood without many children to play with my age.
 I was not athletic so that ruled me out of pretty much all extra-curricular activities.
 So I spent my time playing “teacher” with my younger sister and “training” how to be a babysitter.
 I also helped my mom with her business, a direct sales clothing company.

 I created a game to play with my sister called “Big Friend.”
 My sister and I pretended to be 16, our bikes were cars, our kitchen was a café, and our bedrooms were our apartments.
 I LOVED my bedroom!
 When I got punished by my parents, I’d get sent to my room – which was never a punishment in my eyes!
 I would spend lots of time in there and would love to reorganize and redecorate it.

 My love of the private space and sanctuary of my bedroom continued into college in my dorm room, then on to when I lived in a shared house.

 Even when Greg and I moved to the spacious house that we still live in today, I’ve always spent most of my time in one part of the house.

 When my children developed separation anxiety at night, I stayed upstairs because they wanted me on the same floor as them.

-Since I’m always looking at ways to be productive, I worked in my bedroom until they fell asleep.
-Because of this, I had started spending the whole evening upstairs – especially when Tivo was invented!
+Since I’m always looking for ways to be productive, I worked in my bedroom until they fell asleep.
+Because of this, I started spending the whole evening upstairs – especially when Tivo was invented!

-So when the kids go to bed, I stay upstairs, hang out in my bedroom, watch TV, take a bath….
-I just spend a lot of time in there.
+So when the kids go to bed, I stay upstairs, hang out in my bedroom, watch TV, and take a bath….
+I just spend a lot of time there.
 It’s cozy and warm.